 currently running system.

 Do not use "Factory" if your system is not "Factory".

 Use the matching packages for your particular system.

-The packages in the "Printing" project are
+The packages in the "Printing" project are without

-or warranty, and without any support.
+any guarantee or warranty and without any support.

 As an extreme example, this means if your